Beach Card Designs

 Seashells are beautifully sculptural, and little more is needed to create a gorgeous handmade card.
 Use a single shell, or cluster foraged items into shapes or arrangements.

-Depending on what you find on your beach walk, you might be inspired to create a collage from your tiny treasures.
-Grouping items into a grid formation with plenty of white space helps balance the composition, allowing it to breathe.
+Depending on what you find on your beach walk, you might be inspired to create a collage of tiny treasures.
+Group items into a grid formation with plenty of white space for a simple, stylish composition.

 Ephemeral Nature Portraits